 A list with all the galaxies existing on the server will appear.

-Each galaxy can be explored using the icon at the end of the line.
+Each galaxy can be explored using the View icon at the end of the line.

-Here is shown the metadata of the selected galaxy as well as a table with each available value as well as some complementary data such as a description of the value or the activity, that is to say the evolution of the use of each value.
+Here the metadata of the selected galaxy is shown.
+You also see a table with each available value as well as some complementary data such as a description of the value or the activity (MISP Sightings), that is to say the evolution of the use of each value.

-Galaxies can be reimported from the submodules by cliking the "Update Galaxies" link on either the galaxies list or while browsing a specific galaxy.
+Galaxies can be reimported from the submodules by clicking the "Update Galaxies" link on either the galaxies list or while browsing a specific galaxy.
 A popup will appear to confirm the reimportation.

 All galaxies will always be updated, even while browsing a specific galaxy.

 For this example, we will try to add a cluster to an existing event.
-This cluster will contains informations about threat actor known as Sneaky Panda.
+This cluster contains information about threat actor known as Sneaky Panda.